Provide your people with a new decision-making framework, centered on risk visualization.

 Game-Changing Idea #5

-Is your team making gender biased decisions?
+Are your teams making gender biased decisions?

 Game-Changing Idea #6